wazuh/wazuh-documentation/source/user-manual/agents/grouping-agents.rst

       # curl -u foo:bar -X PUT "http://localhost:55000/agents/002/group/dbms?pretty"

-   .. note:: New groups may be created and configured before assigning agents.
-If a group does not exist prior to assigning an agent, it will be created when the first agent is added and set up with the files from the *'default'* group.
+   .. note:: The group must be created and configured before assigning agents.

    An agent's group assignment can be checked using one of the following commands: